RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/05-DEU.md

 <sup>30</sup> A man shall not take his father’s wife, nor discover his father’s skirt.
 ## Chapter 23

-<sup>1</sup> He that is wounded in the stones , or hath his privy member cut off, shall not enter into the congregation of the LORD.
+<sup>1</sup> He that is wounded in the stones, or hath his privy member cut off, shall not enter into the congregation of the LORD.
 <sup>2</sup> A bastard shall not enter into the congregation of the LORD; even to his tenth generation shall he not enter into the congregation of the LORD.
 <sup>3</sup> An Ammonite or Moabite shall not enter into the congregation of the LORD; even to their tenth generation shall they not enter into the congregation of the LORD for ever:
 <sup>4</sup> Because they met you not with bread and with water in the way, when ye came forth out of Egypt; and because they hired against thee Balaam the son of Beor of Pethor of Mesopotamia, to curse thee.